 What should I do if I think I have low sperm count?

-See your GP if you are concerned, particularly if your partner hasn’t managed to conceive after one year of trying for a baby.
+Seek medical advice if you are concerned, particularly if your partner hasn’t managed to conceive after one year of trying for a baby.
 Doctors will be able to carry out fertility investigations including a semen test to check the quality and quantity of your sperm, as well as any issues with your partner.

 Only one sperm is needed to fertilise an egg, so why make so many?

 Sperm have such a difficult journey from the woman’s vagina to the fallopian tubes, that only a few survive the trip.
-Even if a sperm does make it, it still has to penetrate the egg, which is covered by a thick layer of material which makes fertilisation hard.
+Even if a sperm does make it, it still has to penetrate the egg, which is covered by a thick layer of material, making fertilisation hard.
 Some researchers believe the difficulty of the process weeds out all but the healthiest sperm and is nature’s way of making sure only the healthiest sperm succeed, with the best chance of producing a healthy baby.

 Can I improve sperm health?